microsoft/dotnet/releases/UWP/README.md

     - System.Threading.Overlapped
     - System.Xml.XmlDocument

-### 5.2.2 (July 14, 2016)
+### 5.2.2 (June 27, 2016)
 When using Visual Studio this package requires Visual Studio 2015 Update 3 or later.

-- .NET Native 1.4.
-- Universal Windows Platform 5.2.2 is the default in-box reference in Visual Studio 2017.
+You can read more about these changes in the Visual Studio 2015 Update 3 blog [post](https://www.visualstudio.com/en-us/news/releasenotes/vs2015-update3-vs).

+- Fixed several customer reported bugs.
+- Improves release build compilation times of large applications.
+- Improves runtime performance for XAML applications and Unity games.

 ## Resources